-The guide also includes feed labels and comparpractical tips and tools for ing nutritional value of feed options.
+The guide also includes feed labels and comparfeed options.

-The guide's revision, which weight measures, reading was funded by the Drought and Climate Adaptation Program and FutureBeef, was necessary to provide Queensland beef producers with the latest information on planning for, and managing seasonal variability.
+The guide's revision, which weight measures, reading was funded by the Drought

 Since the revised guide was released at BEEF21, more than 4000 booklets have been delivered to 14 DAF offices across Queensland for distribution to local beef producers.